Guide To Low-e Glass

 Windows Gas Leaked

-Gas has leaked out of some of the windows.
-Looking to replace the upper windows and the cost.
+So, my issue is that gas has leaked out of some of the windows.
+Therefore, looking to replace the upper windows and the cost associated with each of these - if possible.

 Ron - Homeowner - April, 2020